rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/CONFIGURATION.md

 6. [Configure the Wireguard VPN Client on your device](./CONNECTING-TO-WG-VPN.md).
 Once your device is connected via Wireguard, all your DNS requests will flow through Pi-Hole.
 Your device will be identified by its IPv6 address in Pi-Hole's admin interface, which will be accessible at both `http://[fd42:42:42::1]/admin` and `http://10.66.66.1/admin`.
 The default configuration (which is the recommended configuration) for all VPN profiles is Split Tunnel.
 If you wish to route all your traffic through the VPN (Full Tunnel), edit the **Allowed IPs** on your Client Profile on your device to read `0.0.0.0/0, ::/0`.

+### NOTE: Google Cloud Free Tier limits for Google Compute Engine

+- You get 1 GB network egress from North America to all region destinations (excluding China and Australia) per month.

 ---

 ## Edge Case Requirements